WHO CAN APPLY?

 What IELTS Score for English do I need?

-We require an overall score of 6.5 in the IELTS (the score of each test component must be at least 6,0).
-Applicants with a lower score will not be considered. (for more details see website on application to the program you are applying for) In general we expect adequate passive and active language proficiency both in written and spoken English in order to successfully follow the program.
+We require an overall score of at least 6.5 in the IELTS (the score of each test component must be at least 6,0).
+Applicants with a lower score will not be considered. (for more details see website on application to the program you are applying for) In general we require adequate passive and active language proficiency both in written and spoken English in order to successfully follow the program.
 A better score improves the chance for your application to be considered (it is not possible to be accepted to the program without this).

 Your IELTS score must still be valid.
 Alternative language certificates are listed on the ‘Application’ information webpage for the program you are applying for, but IELTS is the most common.